olinml2024/olinml2024.github.io/assignments/assignment11/assignment11.markdown

 TODO: describe word2vec (possibly by linking to an external source).
 Students will implement some facet of it in Pytorch through Colab.

+Do some sort of searching for similar words in the word2vec space.